 The main assumption or postulates of Kinetic Molecular Theory Of Gases is given as follows:

 - A gas consists of a large number of small particles called molecules.
 Size and mass of all the molecules of a particular gas are identical but they vary from gas to gas.

 - The distance between two consecutive molecules of a gas is very large.

 - Force of attraction or repulsion acting between the molecules of a gas is negligible because of the large distance between the molecules.

-- The molecules of gas have high kinetic energy due to which molecules moves continuously in different directions with different velocities.
+- The molecules of gas have high kinetic energy due to which molecules move continuously in different directions with different velocities.
 Thus they collide with each other and with the walls of the container.

 - The molecules of gases are supposed to be perfectly elastic.

-This was just a brief layout of kinetic theory of gases.
+This was just a brief layout of the kinetic theory of gases.
 To know more about this topic by working on solved questions and answers by visiting NCERT solutions for Kinetic theory of gases.